TamaraOsmon/TamaraOsmon/README.md

 - Multimodal (text and vision) adversarial attack execution
 - Jailbreak, prompt injection, and role-conditioning attacks
 - Vision-based perturbation and steganographic security probes
-- Identity and persona exploitation attacks
-- Automated scoring, reporting, and risk evaluation
+- Identity and persona exploitation attacks  - Automated scoring, reporting, and risk evaluation
+-Detects when a system drifts from intended identity even when it still operates properly.
+-Longitudinal mutation detection
+-Detects before behavior drift happens insuring identity integrity in autonomous systems

 VoidWalker is under active development through PoetryInMotion AI Labs and will be released as a proprietary SaaS platform for enterprise AI security teams.

----

 ## Skills and Technical Domains
 - Adversarial machine learning